We are still counting! Give now!

 • A $230 donation provides a refurbished laptop.

-• A $500+ donation addresses basic transportation needs such as an emergency car repair or driving lessons
+• A $500+ donation addresses basic transportation needs such as an emergency car repair or driving lessons.

 • A $1000 donation helps with additional deposit costs for WSS students to pay in lieu of having a co-signer.

-• A $2200 donation funds a student to complete a summer career development internship program to earn a stipend while completing a typically unpaid internship.
+• A $2200 donation funds a WSS student to complete a summer career development internship program to earn a stipend while completing a typically unpaid internship.

 Western Success Scholars is truly a life-changing program!
 Hear from alumni who reflect on the significant impact WSS had on their ability to persist at Western and see a taste of some of the community building events within WSS:

-“Being conSome of the 2024 WSS graduatesnected to the WSS program played a pivotal role in my ability to graduate from Western.
+Some of the 2024 WSS graduates “Being connected to the WSS program played a pivotal role in my ability to graduate from Western.
 While navigating housing insecurity, health challenges, and the life-changing experience of having a baby, I often struggled with imposter syndrome and questioned whether I belonged in higher education at all.
 With the support of the WSS team, however, I was able to find financial aid resources, secure an internship in my field, and access general campus support throughout my pregnancy and after my son was born.
 Having a dedicated community that believed in me made all the difference.
 I found that being a part of the WSS community gave me the stability and encouragement I needed to keep moving forward and ultimately earn my degree.”

 WSS Graduate, majoring in Marine and Costal Science

-WSS Hike with the Outdoor CenterWSS, the passport scholarship, and associated resources were the only reason I was able to graduate college.
+“WSS, the passport scholarship, and associated resources were the only reason I was able to graduate college.
 I was an unaccompanied homeless youth (UHY).
 Every little bit helped: the groceries, the kitchen kit, and of course the short-term emergency housing, which was my calm in the storm to regain stability.
-Without any of these things, I could have run out of money, dropped out of college out of necessity, and ended up back couch surfing or on the street.
+Without any of these things, I could have run out of money, dropped out of college out of necessity, and ended up back couch surfing or on the streets.
 Even further, the financial support gave me more mobility to thrive in college, maintaining a 4.0.
 It allowed me to engage with research and with my community, and when the time came, it all helped to support me in my dream of being accepted to medical school.
 I've been accepted to a top 10 university in the country as a result, where I'll attend this fall.
 Now I'll be able to help kids like me do the same, mentoring them, teaching them, and caring for them.
 It is quite literally all possible because someone made policy recognizing that kids like me exist.
 I'm eternally grateful.
 I feel like all I needed, and kids like me need, is one singular chance to try to make this work and we will.”

 WSS Graduate, majoring in Behavioral Neuroscience

-WSS students at a quarterly welcome dinnerBeing a part of the Western Success Scholars community and support network and also receiving the Passport to Careers Scholarship are one of the reasons I was able to graduate, despite barriers, numerous challenges along the way, including the COVID pandemic.
-Not only was I able to succeed as a student, I thrived with a community of students with similar experiences -- a community I had never experienced before.
+“Being a part of the Western Success Scholars community and support network and also receiving the Passport to Careers Scholarship are one of the reasons I was able to graduate, despite barriers, numerous challenges along the way, including the COVID pandemic.
+Not only was I able to succeed as a student, I thrived with a community of students with similar experiences—a community I had never experienced before.
 I am very grateful for the program and see it as a necessity for a community that often falls through the cracks.”

 WSS Graduate, majoring in Human Services and Sociology